Published On: Jul 18 2011 01:10:06 PM CDTUpdated On: Jan 07 2015 01:00:00 AM CST

-It's been 25 years since the TV show "Saved by the Bell" premiered on Aug.
-20, 1989.
+It's been more than 25 years since the TV show "Saved by the Bell" premiered in August 1989.
 Click on to find out what the show's stars are up to today.

 Mark-Paul Gosselaar played Zachary "Zack" Morris, the camera-addressing, scheming protagonist of most episodes.

-Gosselaar now stars in the TNT drama "Franklin and Bash" (pictured) and previously starred in the network's legal drama "Raising the Bar."
-He has also appeared on several other shows since "Saved by the Bell," including "Hyperion Bay," "D.C.," "NYPD Blue" and "Commander in Chief."
+Gosselaar starred in the TNT drama "Franklin and Bash" from 2011 to 2014 and previously starred in the network's legal drama "Raising the Bar."
+He has also appeared on several other shows since "Saved by the Bell," including "Hyperion Bay," "D.C.," "NYPD Blue," "Commander in Chief" and "CSI."

 Dustin Diamond played Samuel "Screech" Powers, Zack's nerdy best friend.

 Diamond most recently has had roles in the 2013 low-budget movies "Captured Hearts" and "Scavenger Killers."
 Diamond, who also played Screech in the "Saved by the Bell" spinoffs "The College Years" (1993-94) and "The New Class" (1994-2000), has also been frequently featured on such reality shows as "Celebrity Fit Club" and "Celebrity Boxing 2."
-In 2013, he appeared as a contestant on the British reality TV competition "Celebrity Big Brother" (pictured).
+In 2013, he appeared as a contestant on the British reality TV competition "Celebrity Big Brother."
+He made headlines recently following his Dec.
+26, 2014, arrest for possession of a switchblade knife, which he was alleged to have pulled during a bar altercation in which a man was stabbed.
+He's seen here in court on Dec.
+29, 2014, with his girlfriend Amanda Schutz, who was also arrested in the incident.

 Tiffani-Amber Thiessen played cheerleader Kelly Kapowski, Zack's dream girl.

 Thiessen, who in 2000 dropped the hyphenated Amber from her first name to be billed professionally as simply Tiffani Thiessen, has had a recurring role on the USA Network series "White Collar" since 2009.
 After "Saved by the Bell" she joined the cast of the hit teen drama "Beverly Hills, 90210" and had recurring roles on the sitcoms "Just Shoot Me" and "Two Guys, a Girl and a Pizza Place."
-Other more recent credits include 2002 Woody Allen movie "Hollywood Ending," the short-lived action/crime drama series "Fastlane," and the straight-to-video movie "Cyborg Soldier."
+Other more recent credits include 2002 Woody Allen movie "Hollywood Ending," the short-lived action/crime drama series "Fastlane," and the 2014 Hallmark Channel Christmas movie "Northpole."

 Mario Lopez played jock Albert Clifford "A.C."
 Slater, who didn't always see eye-to-eye with Zack, or, as he liked to call him, "Preppy."